threerings/mono-maven-plugin/README.md

 # mono-maven-plugin

 This plugin overriddes the default lifecycle and provides a package phase that creates the dll.
-It generates the DLL using the command line tool `gmcs`.
+It generates the DLL using the command line tool `mcs`.
 Dependencies of type dll are automatically included, and other command line options can be configured.

 ## Usage